myopenfactory/edi-connector/README.md

 ## Overview

-EDI-Connector is a custom software solution provided by myOpenFactory Software GmbH that facilitates seamless integration with the myOpenFactory EDI-Platform.
+EDI-Connector is a custom software solution provided by myOpenFactory Software GmbH that facilitates seamless integration with the EDI-Platform.
 It enables customers to send and receive EDI messages efficiently, ensuring smooth and simple electronic data interchange.

-# Usage
+## Usage

 The EDI-Connector serves as a bridge between the customer's system and the myOpenFactory EDI-Platform, simplifying electronic business communication.

+See [Documentation](https://docs.myopenfactory.com/edi/protocols/edi-connector/) for more information.